ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    cd kafka-log-simulator
    ```
    {: pre}
 3. Run the following commands to setup the simulator and produce log event messages.
-Replace `LOGFILE` with the file you downloaded.
-Replace `BROKERLIST` and `APIKEY` with the corresponding **Service Credentials** used earlier.
-An example is provided.
+Replace `<LOGFILE>` with the file you downloaded e.g., `/Users/VMac/Downloads/access_log_Jul95`.
+The broker list and the API key will be retrieved with the `ibmcloud resource service-key` command.
    ```sh
    npm install
    ```